anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 This lack of logging creates a blind spot for defenders, making it difficult to track who has added an SSH key and potentially leaving the door open for unauthorized access.
 For attackers, this is a significant advantage, as they can add their SSH keys without triggering any alerts or logs, thereby gaining a stealthy pathway into the system.
 This is a considerable chokepoint for defenders and something that organizations should be aware of when configuring their GCP security settings.

+# GATOR - How can it help?

+GATOR can help by automating various steps discussed above.
+It can detect whether OS Login is Enabled or Disabled at either Instance or Project Level and Project-wide SSH Key is Enabled or Disabled at Instance Level and can take the steps accordingly.

+### OS Login - Associating the Public Key with Google Cloud User Account

+If OS Login is enabled, GATOR can exploit this feature to add SSH public keys directly to User Account profile depending on the user authenticated as.

 ![4](https://drive.google.com/uc?id=1ewi92Qv1ms_jHfttbozCSho2fpyAC5br)

+### OS Login - Associates the Public Key with Google Cloud Service Account

+If OS Login is enabled, GATOR can exploit this feature to add SSH public keys directly to Service Account profiles as well depending on the user authenticated as.

 ![5](https://drive.google.com/uc?id=1TYjlF6s5tf5VGONkmfDe5Cb2c79SpC3V)

+### Block Project-wide SSH Keys Enabled

+GATOR can identify if Project-wide SSH keys are enabled.
+In such cases, it can conveniently add public keys at the Instance level.

 ![6](https://drive.google.com/uc?id=1_QbVB_fCAzd3Hr710fGSZYd2-NTXetg_)

+### Block Project-wide SSH Keys Disabled

+GATOR can identify if Project-wide SSH keys are disabled.
+In such cases, it can conveniently add public keys at both Project and Instance level.

 ![7](https://drive.google.com/uc?id=1DJQXK9CZ7bQtLZCXprjPHrb6hpEDZMYT)